PeterT1000/trackrad2025/README.md

 A detailed description of these metrics and the ranking process can be found [here](https://trackrad2025.grand-challenge.org/metrics/) or [here](pages/Metrics.md).

 The metrics are implemented [here](evaluation/evaluate.py).

+While the metrics will remain as described on the challenge website, the organizers retain the option to change the actual evaluation code to fix bugs or exploits.

 ## License